Fifi-Banjoko/2-Interesting-Concepts-from-Machine-Learning/README.md

 # 2-Interesting-Concepts-from-Machine-Learning
-This Jupyter Notebook highlights two interesting concepts from machine learning with example code and coding exercises to better understand these concepts.
+This Jupyter Notebook highlights two interesting concepts from machine learning with example codes and coding exercises to better understand these concepts.
-Rergession Analysis and Artificial Neural Networks were discussed.
+Regression Analysis and Artificial Neural Networks were the concepts discussed.